Disability Allowance

 Training Courses (not CE)

-Persons on Disability Allowance are allowed to participate on Training Courses.
-The Disability Allowance payment may be suspended for the duration of the course and a Training Allowance may be paid instead.
-Participants can receive a weekly training bonus.
-When the course is over the person will go back on their Disability Allowance, subject to their continuing to meet the medical criteria for Disability Allowance and any additional medical assessment required by the Department of Social Protection.
+Where a Disability Allowance payment is stopped while on a course, you can go back on a Disability Allowance after the course is over, subject to continuing to meet the medical criteria for Disability Allowance and any additional medical assessment required by the Department of Social Protection.

 SWA Payments